Zion Wright: Sponsors

 As of March 2019, Wright is sponsored by Real, Vans, Red Bull, Thunder, Spitfire, Skatepark of Tampa (SPoT), Bones Bearings, Nixon, Shake Junt, Kreamy Wax, Hot Wheels, Glassy Sunhaters.

-Wright is among the 16 members of the inaugural U.S.A Skateboarding National Team announced in March 2019.
+Wright is among the 16 members of the inaugural U.S.A.
+Skateboarding National Team announced in March 2019.
 As part of the team, Wright qualified for the 2020 Tokyo Olympic Games in the Men's Park division.

 Media appearances

-Wright is set to appear as one of the new playable skaters in the 2025 video game Tony Hawk's Pro Skater 3 + 4, a remake of the third and fourth entries in the series.
+Wright appeared as one of the new playable skaters in the 2025 video game Tony Hawk's Pro Skater 3 + 4, a remake of the third and fourth entries in the series.